AsterAphelion/color-from-crism/README.md

 Once the MTRDR image is in .cub format, you can run the conversion function in command line with `python -c 'import crism; crism.mtrdr_to_color(fname, output_name)'`.
 Standard output is the following 7 parameters:

-- 'VIS' - Similar to the official CRISM VIS parameter value, covering the wavelength range from 380 - 780 nm
+- 'VIS' - Similar to the official CRISM VIS parameter, covering the wavelength range from 380 - 780 nm
-- 'FAL' - Similar to the official CRISM FAL parameter value, covering the wavelength range from 1.1 - 2.2 microns.
+- 'FAL' - Similar to the official CRISM FAL parameter, covering the wavelength range from 1.1 - 2.2 microns.
 - 'FEM' - "Fe-mineral" capturing the 750 nm - 1.2 micron range due to variations in iron oxidation and mineralogy.
 - 'MAF' - "Mafic minerals" capturing the 800 nm - 2.0 micron range, primarily due to variations in unweathered basaltic minerals.
 - 'PHY' - "Phyllosilicates" capturing the 1.8 - 2.2 micron range, with color strongly dependent on H20 and OH vibrational bands.